Individual and Family

 Medical expenses can add up, especially if you experience unforeseen emergencies that aren’t covered by your health insurance.
 The good news is that the Internal Revenue Service (IRS) has made some of these expenses partly tax-deductible.

-In order to claim your medical expenses as a deduction on your taxes, you need to itemize your deductions.
+To claim your medical expenses as a deduction on your taxes, you need to itemize your deductions.
 Itemizing your deductions means that you do not take the standard deduction.
-You should only claim the medical expenses deduction if your itemized deductions are great than your standard deduction.
+You should only claim the medical expenses deduction if your itemized deductions are greater than your standard deduction.

 To learn more about how to itemize your deductions, including your medical expenses, we recommend consulting a tax professional.

 This information is current for the 2019 tax year.
 For more information, including a complete listing of deductible medical expenses, visit the IRS website at https://www.irs.gov/taxtopics/tc502

 This article is intended to provide generalized tax information.
 It does not give personalized tax advice.